Talcum Powder Lawsuit

 How to qualify for the lawsuit

-Women who previously used talc-based products around their genital areas and were diagnosed with any of the cancers below may be eligible for compensation.
-Keep in mind that you cannot have a genetic predisposition to ovarian cancer, such as a mutation in the BRCA1 or BRCA2 genes.
+Women who have previously used talc-based products around their genital areas and were diagnosed with any of the cancers below in 2016 or later may be eligible for significant compensation.
+Please keep in mind that you cannot have a genetic predisposition to ovarian cancer, such as a mutation in the BRCA1 or BRCA2 genes.

 - Ovarian Cancer (OVCA)